-Saturday: Our train travels north with views of either the Lakeland fells or Yorkshire coast before crossing the border and continues through the Scottish Lowlands to Glasgow and along the banks of the River Clyde, where we join the scenic and spectacular West Highland line.
-Passing Loch Long and Loch Lomond we climb high into the mountains for a memorable journey over the wild expanse of Rannoch Moor with an arrival in Fort William at approx 20.30.
+Our train travels north with splendid views of the Lakeland fells before crossing the border, continuing through the Scottish Lowlands and over Beattock Summit to Glasgow and along the banks of the River Clyde, where we join the scenic and spectacular West Highland line.
+Passing Loch Long and Loch Lomond we climb high into the mountains for a memorable journey over the wild expanse of Rannoch Moor with an arrival into Fort William around 20.00.

-Sunday: ‘The Statesman’ departs at 09.00 for the magnificent 84-mile round trip through the mountains – Passing Ben Nevis we travel along the shoreline of Loch Eil and at Glenfinnan cross the viaduct which was featured in the ‘Harry Potter’ movies and offers stunning vistas down Loch Shiel, regarded by many as the most spectacular view in Britain.
-Our train terminates in the pretty fishing port of Mallaig for a short break.
-The arrival back at Fort William is around 14.30 with the remainder of the afternoon at leisure for sightseeing.
+‘The Statesman’ departs from Fort William at 09.00 for the magnificent 84-mile round trip through the mountains – Passing Ben Nevis we travel along the shoreline of Loch Eil and at Glenfinnan cross the viaduct featured in the ‘Harry Potter’ movies offering stunning vistas down Loch Shiel and regarded by many as the most spectacular view in Britain.
+Our train terminates in the pretty fishing port of Mallaig for a short late morning break.
+We return from Mallaig around 12.00 passing the white sands of Morar and over our outward route with an arrival back in Fort William about 14.00 with the remainder of the afternoon at leisure for sightseeing.

-Monday: Departing Fort William around 08.45 we travel up the Great Glen, passing the falls of Orchy and through Monessie Gorge, then alongside Loch Trieg with stunning views of the Nevis Range and Mamore Mountains.
-A stop (weather permitting) will be made at the isolated station at Rannoch for a short break with views of the snow-covered mountains – continuing homeward around the Horseshoe Curve and County March summit.
+Departing Fort William around 09.00 we travel up the Great Glen, passing the falls of Orchy and through Monessie Gorge, then alongside Loch Treig with stunning views of the Nevis Range and Mamore Mountains.
+A stop (weather permitting) will be made at the isolated station at Rannoch for a short photographic break with views of the snow-covered mountains – continuing homeward around the Horseshoe Curve and County March summit.

 Mobility: This tour is not suitable for guests requiring the use of a wheelchair or with severe mobility issues as the platforms at some remote stations in the highlands are much shorter than our train, low, or accessible only by a footbridge or steps and may be snow or ice covered.